Mexican Drug Cartel

 - Should those displaced by violence receive asylum in the USA?

-- There is reason to believe that there are perhaps hundreds of tunnels from Mexico into the USA that are yet undiscovered, as they have found 100 since 2001.
+- There is reason to believe there are perhaps hundreds of tunnels from Mexico into the USA that are yet undiscovered, as they have found 197, with 62 located in the San Diego area since 2001.

 Fleaing Mexicans from Drug Cartels.